kubernetes-retired/service-catalog/docs/v1/api.md

   statusDescription: unknown # only written by the service controller
 ```

-## ServiceInstanceBinding - Multi Tenant
+### ServiceInstanceBinding

 This example shows the output of a multi-tenant `ServiceInstanceClaim`.
-It is
-the result of a controller executing a claim that just references a
-`ServiceInstance`.

 ```yaml
 kind: ServiceInstanceBinding